levsero/lost_cities/README.md

 ### TODO

+* Message at top of whose turn it currently is.
 * Pick from discard piles.
 * Modal of rules.
-* Not your turn messages.
 * New game button.
 * End of game message and score.